 Masters-level field-study supervisors and members of their lay-ministry support teams are eligible to audit a single course, with no audit tuition or fees charged, during the year that they are engaged in field-study supervision.
 Credit can be given for the course taken if the person taking the course is already enrolled in the doctor-of-ministry program and requests credit.

 D.Min. students from Other Institutions

-Students currently enrolled in Doctor of Ministry programs at other institutions and who wish to take courses at McCormick for academic credit may apply for Special Student status through the Director of D.Min.
+Students currently enrolled in Doctor of Ministry programs at other institutions and who wish to take courses at McCormick for academic credit may apply for Student at Large status through the Director of D.Min.
 Admissions.
 Once admitted they may enroll in D.Min. courses after consultation with the Dean; an academic transcript will be maintained and credit for courses may be transferred to the degree granting institution.
 Such students will be charged by McCormick for the full amount for the course(s) in question.

 Changes in Student Status

 It is the responsibility of each individual student to notify the Doctor of Ministry Office of any changes in email, telephone numbers, work or home addresses.
 Without such changes being submitted, lost correspondence may negatively impact the student’s progress through the program.